CompetitiveCanister/Discord-Game-Emulator/README.md

 # Discord Game Emulator

 A lightweight, standalone Win32 application designed to create background dummy processes for Discord Rich Presence.
-The program dynamically fetches game directories from a maintained JSON within this repo, spawns minimal dummy processes to emulate game activity, and performs automatic cleanup upon completion.
+The program fetches game directories from a maintained JSON within this repo, spawns minimal dummy processes to emulate game activity, and performs automatic cleanup upon completion.

 ## Features